 Jennifer C. Lena

-Jennifer C. Lena is an Associate Professor of Arts Administration at Teachers College, Columbia University and has a courtesy appointment in the Department of Sociology.
+Jennifer C. Lena is an Associate Professor of Arts Administration at Teachers College, Columbia University and a faculty affiliate in the Department of Sociology.
 She is co-editor of the journal Poetics, and co-editor (with Frederick Wherry) of a book series, Culture and Economic Life, published by Stanford University Press.
 She is past Chair of the Sociology of Culture Section of the American Sociological Association, and former co-editor of the journal Poetics.
 Lena holds an MA, MPhil, and PhD in Sociology from Columbia University and a BA from Colgate University.

 Her research focuses on understanding processes of classification, particularly the organizational and institutional conditions for the creation, modification, or elimination of cultural categories like “genre” and “art."
 She is the author of three books: Banding Together: How Communities Create Genres in Popular Music (Princeton University Press, 2012), which was named one of Choice Reviews Outstanding Academic Titles for 2012; Entitled: Discriminating Tastes and the Expansion of the Arts (Princeton University Press, 2019); and Measuring Culture (Columbia University Press, 2020).
 Her research has been published in the American Sociological Review, Social Forces, Poetics, and American Behavioral Scientist, among other peer-reviewed journals, and has been reprinted in texts dedicated to highlighting excellence in social science methods, hip-hop scholarship, and the sociology of culture.